OGRECave/blender2ogre/README.md

   - If you want to export meshes for Ogre (v1): Then this path should point to `OgreXMLConverter.exe`.
 This file can be found in the [Ogre SDK](https://www.ogre3d.org/download/sdk/sdk-ogre)
   - If you want to export meshes for OgreNext (v2.*): Then this path should point to `OgreMeshTool.exe`.
 This file can be found in the [OgreNext SDK](https://www.ogre3d.org/download/sdk/sdk-ogre-next)

-3. Enable the addon in Blender
-  - Version 2.9: `Edit menu > Preferences > Add-ons`.
+3. Enable the addon in Blender. `Edit menu > Preferences > Add-ons`.
 Search for `ogre` and click the box up the top left.
-  - Version 2.8: `User Preferences > Add-Ons > Import-Export` (CTRL+ALT+U).
-Search for `ogre` and check the box on the right.
-Remember to save as default if you want the addon to be enabled after you exit your Blender.
-Integrated help docs will be shown in the upper right hand toolbar, replacing blender's normal `Help` menu, read them for assistance.

 The following versions of blender have been tested:
-* Blender 2.9x (partially tested.
-Exporting meshes & materials works)
-* Blender 2.8x
+* Blender 2.80+
 * **for Blender 2.7x: [see 2.7x-support branch](https://github.com/OGRECave/blender2ogre/tree/2.7x-support)**

 ## Updating to new versions ##